wmdyer/dep2vec/README.md

 . chased
 ```

-Next, to vectorize a sentence such as
+Next, to vectorize a string such as

 ![Image of another dependency graph](https://github.com/wmdyer/dep2vec/blob/main/img/ud2.png)